The dynamic

 Advantages

-Flexibility: Allows working with data types that are not known at compile time, which is useful when interacting with COM libraries, reflection libraries, dynamic APIs, or data coming from external sources like JSON or XML.
+Flexibility: Allows working with data types that are not known at compile time, which is useful when interacting with COM libraries, reflection libraries, dynamic APIs, or data from external sources like JSON or XML.

 Disadvantages